Code Generation and Classification Learner App

 Identification numbers are not helpful for prediction.
-Therefore, in the Features section, click Feature Selection.
-In the Feature Selection dialog box, clear the ID check box, and click OK.
+Therefore, in the Options section of the Classification Learner tab, click Feature Selection.
+In the Default Feature Selection tab, clear the ID check box, and click Save and Apply.
 You can also remove unnecessary predictors from the beginning by using the check boxes in the New Session from Workspace dialog box.
 This example shows how to remove unused predictors for code generation when you have included all predictors.

 Enable PCA to reduce the data dimensionality.

-In the Features section, click PCA.
-In the Advanced PCA Options dialog box, select Enable PCA, and click OK.
+In the Options section of the Classification Learner tab, click PCA.
+In the Default PCA Options dialog box, select Enable PCA, and click Save and Apply.
 This action applies PCA to the predictor data, and then transforms the data before training the models.
 Classification Learner uses only components that collectively explain 95% of the variability.

 Train a set of models that support code generation for label prediction.
 For a list of models in Classification Learner that support code generation, see Generate C Code for Prediction.

 Select the following classification models and options, which support code generation for label prediction, and then perform cross-validation (for more details, see Introduction to Code Generation).
-To select each model, in the Model Type section, click the Show more arrow, and then click the model.
-After selecting a model and specifying any options, click Train in the Training section.
+To select each model, in the Models section, click the Show more arrow, and then click the model.

 |Models and Options to Select||Description|